The ChezB Program – what we offer:

 Here are some notes on our Sculling with Yoga concept, in theory and in practice.
 We hope it will give you an understanding of why our teaching is the way it is, and what to expect if you sign up for a course.

-Don’t be put off by the number and extent of the sessions described below: there’s no obligation to attend them all.
+Don’t be put off by the number and extent of sessions described below: there’s no obligation to attend them all.
 If you prefer to spend your afternoons out cycling or playing tennis, that’s fine.
-But we do recommend that you aim to complete at least 18 hours of supervised activity during the week if you want to see a measurable effect on your performance.
+But we do recommend that you aim to complete at least 14 hours of supervised activity during a five night stay if you want to see a measurable effect on your performance.

 If you’re highly motivated (perhaps you have a race coming up that you really want to win) then you’ll want to participate in the full programme, and more.
 That’s OK too: there will be opportunities for extra coaching sessions, group or individual.
-And you’ll be able to go on unsupervised river outings, as long as you’re not a beginner.
+And you’ll be able to go on unsupervised river outings, as long as you’re not a beginner and can steer and check your location and path competently.

 The Theory

 • Complementary disciplines.
-Combining rowing with yoga provides a strong and effective base for skill development.
+Combining rowing with yoga and cycling provides a strong and effective base for skill development.

 • A flexible schedule.
 With a small group, it’s possible to vary the programme to suit individual needs.